GuilhermeJacobRech/ItalyGeo/README.md

 # ItalyGeo
-API with geographic data about Italian Regions, Provinces and Comunes .
+API with geographic data about Italian Regions, Provinces and Comunes.